Bug report #17185

 may we have another API option to setup if to use default nextval or leave it to the user ?

-#16 Updated by Jürgen Fischer about 7 years ago
+#16 Updated by Jürgen Fischer over 7 years ago

-#17 Updated by Jürgen Fischer about 7 years ago
+#17 Updated by Jürgen Fischer over 7 years ago

 Giovanni Manghi wrote: